MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 #### Adding

 If you missed users in your original CSV upload, or simply want to add new user entries to the current migration, add them via CSV.
-All entries you add in this manner will be appended to the current migration, meaning this won't modify existing rows and it is possible to create duplicate entries alongside the ones that already exist.
+All entries you add in this manner are appended to the current migration, meaning this won't modify existing rows and it is possible to create duplicate entries alongside the ones that already exist.

 To add new users: